 Have you found yourself in a position where you needed to add a signature to a digital document?
-Perhaps you’re signing a contract, or you’re adding a professional flare to a letter.
-If you’re printing the document off, it’s a simple case of signing after it’s printed.
-Of course, things are a little trickier if you want to email the document, or you’re printing lots of copies of one document.
+Perhaps you’re signing a contract or adding a professional flair to a letter.
+If you’re printing the document, it’s a simple case of signing after it’s printed.
+Of course, things are a little trickier if you want to email the document or print lots of copies of the same document.

 Fortunately, if you do find yourself in a position where you need a signature on a Google Doc and want something a little more professional than just typing your name, there are a few ways you can add one.

 This is a good option if you have a drawing tablet or touchscreen.
 It’s also quite useful if you only have a mouse but may not look as good as a regular signature would.